jihadkhawaja/chat-signalr/README.md

 - [ ] Notifications

 #### :grey_exclamation: Notice
-This project is under heavy refactoring and development, You may contribute once a release is published
+This project is under heavy refactoring and development, You may contribute once a release is published.